What is a research degree?

-A higher degree by research (HDR) is a postgraduate degree which primarily involves completing a supervised project of original research.
+A research degree is a postgraduate degree which primarily involves completing a supervised project of original research.

-Completing an HDR program is your opportunity to make a substantial contribution to, and develop a critical understanding of, a specific discipline or area of professional practice.
+Completing a research program is your opportunity to make a substantial contribution to, and develop a critical understanding of, a specific discipline or area of professional practice.

-The most common HDR program is a Doctor of Philosophy, or PhD, but there are several other higher degrees by research you can choose from, depending on your interests and eligibility.
+The most common research program is a Doctor of Philosophy, or PhD, but there are several other research degrees you can choose from, depending on your interests and eligibility.

 The PhD is the highest level of education that can be achieved.